 Use the CUL Repository Inventory , or consultation with the Repository Executive Group to determine whether these content types are already delivered through an existing system.
 Contact the Repository Executive Group to identify and evaluate systems which can handle the content types you have identified, and best deliver that content to your audience.
-The tw collect upload e and passive content collection to broad categories of collection for a repository are active collecting and passive cion.
+The tw collect upload e and passive content collection we broad categories of collection for a repository are active collecting and passive cion.
 Active collecting involves repository staff identifying, acquiring, preparing, and ding (ingesting) material to the repository.
 Passive collection has that work done by duals or groups external to the repository staff.
 Determine whether your repository will engage in active collecting, passive collection, or a combination.
 If your repository will engage with active collecting: Identify the staff responsible for each stage of the process: identification, acquisition, preparation, and upload (ingest).
 Determine workflow(s) for this process.
 If your repository will engage with passive collection: Determine what community(ies) will support your passive collection.
 This may be the same as or differ from your access community(ies).
-Determine how repository service will engage with identified communities.
-Complete the Outreach section of the handbook.
 Identify the systems that will allow external actors to add material to the repository.
 Determine the safeguards necessary to vet content from external actors.